Marijuana Withdrawal Symptoms

 People who use marijuana often do so to experience euphoria, relaxation, and enhanced sensory perception.
 Using marijuana regularly can create physiological dependency, so when users stop or try to cut back, they experience withdrawal.

-According to studies, 47% of people who use marijuana regularly experienced cannabis withdrawal symptoms – the official term for marijuana withdrawal – when they stopped.[2]
+According to studies, 47% of people who use marijuana regularly experienced cannabis withdrawal symptoms when they stopped.[2]

 Though cannabis withdrawal syndrome doesn’t carry the same life-threatening effects as heroin withdrawal or alcohol withdrawal, unpleasant symptoms can lead to relapse to alleviate the effects.